semaphoreci/docs/project-workflow-trigger-options_5d42dcce042863478675bb99.md

 ## Whitelist branches

 By default, Semaphore will create a workflow for every branch.
-You can whitelist the branches you want to run, specifying their names, regular expressions enclosed with '/' are also allowed.
+You can whitelist the branches that you want to run by specifying their names separated by commas.
+Regular expressions enclosed with `/` are also allowed, for example: `/feature-.*/`.

-Whitelist works only for newly created branches, Semaphore will always create workflows for existing branches.
+Whitelisting works only for newly created branches, Semaphore will always create workflows for existing branches.

 ## Build tags